What Pest Control Companies Use In Your Home & How to Find the Best Company

-3) Does the company use the practice of Integrated Pest Management?
-This is the most responsible approach to pest control, in which the technician utilizes a variety of techniques, to reduce the needs for chemicals used.
+3) Does the company use the practice of Integrated Pest Management (IPA)?
+This is the most responsible approach to pest control, in which the technician utilizes a variety of techniques to reduce the need for chemicals used.

 4) Ask how many years they have been in the pest control business.

-5) How much experience does the company have in dealing with the pest that you are having trouble with?
-In many cases, there are companies that excel in certain hard to control pests.
+5) How much experience does the company have in dealing with the infestation that you are having trouble with?
+In many cases, there are companies that excel in certain hard-to-control pests.

 6) Check with family, friends, coworkers, or neighbors for a recommendation.

 7) Call the local better business bureau to be sure there have been no complaints.

 8) Is the company willing to provide a written quote and offer a guarantee?
-Get quotes and compare rates and services of at least three companies before making a decision.
+Get a free quote and compare rates and services of at least three providers before making a decision.
 You can use this process to get a good feel for their level of service and the treatment plans they offer.

 9) Ask if they have insurance to cover you, your property, and their technicians.

 10) Verify the measures they take to protect your family from unintended consequences from their treatment.

-Once you have selected a company, keep records of the company name, their contact information and EPA registration numbers.
+Once you have selected a company, keep records of the company name, their contact information, and EPA registration numbers.
 Also, make a note of the pesticide formulation used, such as gels, baits, or dust, and where the treatment was applied — in crawl spaces, in the basement, attic, or lawn.